Ankitk2021/SORTING/Imp.md

-# In best case the time complexity of bubble sort is O(n).
+# In best case the time complexity of bubble sort & Insertion Sort is O(n).
  Best case => Already sorted